 We believe adopting a professional approach to our practice includes holding ourselves to account for our practice and contributing to a global professional knowledgebase.
-Adopting a professional approach to our practice as educational-practitioners and educators includes continually researching our values-led practice to understand, explain and improve it in order, as Eisner (1993, p.10) says, "We do research to understand.
-We try to understand in order to make our schools better places for both the children and the adults who share their lives there."
+Adopting a professional approach to our practice as educational-practitioners and educators includes continually researching our values-led practice to understand, explain and improve it in order, as Eisner (1993, 10) says, 'We do research to understand.
+We try to understand in order to make our schools better places for both the children and the adults who share their lives there'.
 We go further than Eisner and say that we do educational research in order to make this world, and not just our schools, a better place to be for all.

 We have each spent our adult years employed as professional educational-practitioners and educators by English schools, universities and local education authorities.
 These organisations had the raison d'être of providing educational opportunities, experience and relationships for children, young people and adults and contributing to the development and implementation of associated local and national policies.
 Our employment as public servants not only enabled us to earn a living it also enabled us to live lives we felt were productive, worthwhile and satisfying.
 What gave us satisfaction was a belief that our educational practice was contributing to improving the learning of individuals, communities and Humanity to flourish with humane values in the complex ecology of our diverse interconnected world.
+We stress the importance of humane values as history is full of examples of crimes against humanity where values that carry hope for the flourishing of humanity are negated.
 We were employed as these organisations were gradually being transformed by central governments from providing a public service to market serving businesses and reconstructing education accordingly.
 Since our paid employment contracts were terminated we have both continued to employ ourselves as professional educational-practitioners and educators.
-We do so because we continue to want to contribute to the reconstruction of education to serve the needs of Humanity facing the challenges of learning to flourish in an ever increasingly complex and inter-related world.
+Whitehead had to retire because he reached 65.
+Huxtable was made redundant because of job cuts in the Local Authority.
+We continue with our productive work because we continue to want to contribute to the reconstruction of education to serve the needs of Humanity facing the challenges of learning to flourish in an ever increasingly complex and inter-related world.
 We believe we can make a contribution by focussing the attention of professionals, such as teachers, on the importance of continually trying to answer questions such as, 'What is the educational purpose of education and how am I contributing to reconstructing education to realise its educational purpose?'
-Amirault and Branson (2006), illustrate the practical implications of clarifying the purposes of education:
+Amirault and Branson (2006), illustrate the practical implications of clarifying the purposes of education.
+They contrast the values that make on wise, virtuous and in harmony with truth, with sets of practical abilities that relate to skills rather than values.

 We witness in the ancient context two unfolding views toward expertise, each vested in a philosophical view of the nature and purpose of education.
-If one subscribed to the notion that education held innate worth and that its goal was the development of the "inner man" (as did Socrates and Plato), then "expertise" could be seen as the attainment of a general set of inner traits that made one wise, virtuous, and in harmony with truth.
-If one subscribed to the value of applied skills development (as did the Sophists), then "expertise" could be viewed as the attainment of a set of comprehensive practical abilities. (p.
-72)
+If one subscribed to the notion that education held innate worth and that its goal was the development of the 'inner man' (as did Socrates and Plato), then 'expertise' could be seen as the attainment of a general set of inner traits that made one wise, virtuous, and in harmony with truth.
+If one subscribed to the value of applied skills development (as did the Sophists), then 'expertise' could be viewed as the attainment of a set of comprehensive practical abilities.
+(72)